 - Mr. John Graves Thompson, Esq., Mayor of Miami Shores

 - Honor the Adrian Dominican Sisters who have been our religious sponsors and most significant benefactors since 1940

 - Reflect on contemporary expressions of the Barry Mission Statement and Core Commitments

 Whether you are living a Barry life in Miami Shores, the many academic sites throughout Florida and the Bahamas, we encourage you to commemorate our founding with your fellow student, faculty and staff.
 Founders’ Week highlights our institutional faithfulness to our heritage, Mission and Core Commitments.
 We are all a part of taking this legacy forward for future generations.

-Baccalaureate Mass - is celebrated prior to the Commencement exercises to ask God's blessing on the graduates and their families.
+Baccalaureate Mass - is celebrated the day prior to the Commencement exercises to ask God's blessing on the graduates and their families.

 Commencement - takes place in May, and December of each academic year.